tidelift/alignment-action/README.md

-# Tidelift Scan GitHub Action
+# Tidelift Align GitHub Action

-The Tidelift Scan GitHub action allows you to integrate a Tidelift catalog scan into your GitHub repositories.
+The Tidelift Align GitHub action allows you to integrate a Tidelift catalog scan into your GitHub repositories.

-This lets you fail PRs that add unapproved dependencies as a part of your CI/CD process.
+This lets you fail PRs that add unapproved packages as a part of your CI/CD process.

 For more information see https://docs.tidelift.com